-There’s a lot of misinformation out there about alcohol, which can lead to questions about drinking safely.
+No matter how long you've been drinking as an adult, everyone has some lingering questions about alcohol.
 Is tequila actually an upper instead of a downer?
 No. Will I really never get sick as long as I stick to one color of liquor?
 Again, no. Does alcohol go bad?
-Actually, yes — booze does go bad, so contrary to popular belief, you don't have forever to finish off that bottle of sherry you inexplicably have stashed away in the back of your liquor cabinet.
+Actually, yes.
+Contrary to popular belief, booze does go bad, so you don't have forever to finish off that bottle of sherry you inexplicably have stashed away in the back of your bar cart.

 The shelf life of your alcohol depends on the type of alcohol it is.
-Your bottle of two buck chuck, six-pack of craft beer, and handle of whiskey have all been produced differently.
+Your bottle of two-buck chuck, six-pack of craft beer, and handle of rum have all been produced differently.
 Thus, they’re going to react differently to things like light, temperature, and exposure to oxygen.

 Not sure how long your favorite booze will last?
 Here’s a handy guide:

 The shelf life of beer is going to be on the shorter side, as dietitian Lisa Wartenberg explained in Healthline.
 Most beer will have a “best by” date printed on the can.
 However, you don’t need to worry about finishing it by then.
 That date is more a recommendation of optimal use than a warning that you’ll get sick if you drink it a day too late.
 You’ll want to drink your beer within the three months of that date.